Check Hard Drive Health on a Mac

 4. You’ll see the drive’s S.M.A.R.T information presented on the right side.

-What I liked: Comprehensive analysis and direct support for S.M.A.R.T for Macs that still have it.
-Advanced data recovery that maximizes your chances of getting back accidentally deleted files.
+What we liked: Detailed analysis and direct support for S.M.A.R.T for Macs that still have it.
+Advanced recovery features that give you the best chance to retrieve deleted files.

 ❗️

-What I didn’t like: Can seem a bit overwhelming for new users until they get accustomed to the interface – but well worth the effort to adjust.
+What we didn’t like: Can seem a bit overwhelming for new users until they get accustomed to the interface – but well worth the effort to adjust.

 Advanced: Check Mac Hard Drive Using Advanced Diagnostic Tools

-If you’re looking for something slightly more advanced, these tools can help you check your drive in more detail, and provide you with more control over the process.
+If you look for something slightly more advanced, these tools can help you check your drive in even more detail, and provide you with more control over the process.
 Keep in mind that some of these require advanced skills, so don’t attempt them unless you know what you’re doing.

 Option A: GSmartControl